seloc0des/AiSLOPBlock/README.md

+It seems I was too broad when it came to identifying Ai Slop and it blocks content from appearing on the YouTube home page.
+Could be in other places as well.***

 # NoAI Slop Blocker Extension

 > Chromium/Firefox extension that hides AI-themed slop (ads, widgets, disclosures) and blocks low-quality AI domains at the network layer.